-Having successfully completed this programme you will be able to:
+On successful completion of this programme you will be able to:

-- B1. apply knowledge of physics to the solution of theoretical and practical physical problems: - B2. apply mathematical techniques in algebra, vectors, calculus and differential equations to the solution of physical problems: - B3. use computers to assist in the solution of physical problems; - B4. interpret data and make decisions taking into account experimental errors.
+- B1. apply knowledge of physics to the solution of theoretical and practical physical problems; - B2. apply mathematical techniques in algebra, vectors, calculus and differential equations to the solution of physical problems; - B3. program and use computers to assist in the solution of physical problems; - B4. interpret data using statistical techniques and make decisions taking into account experimental errors.